andreykoch/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30       0
 ```

-If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day

 ```r
 par(mar = c(5, 4, 1, 1), las = 1)